jlanga/smsk_dropseq/README.md

-# smsk: A Snakemake skeleton to jumpstart projects
+# smsk_dropseq: A Snakemake pipeline for Drop-Seq analysis

 [![Build Status](https://travis-ci.org/jlanga/smsk.svg?branch=master)](https://travis-ci.org/jlanga/smsk)

 ## 1. Description

-This is a small skeleton to create Snakemake workflows.
-[Snakemake](https://bitbucket.org/snakemake/snakemake/wiki/Home) "is a workflow management system that aims to reduce the complexity of creating workflows by providing a fast and comfortable execution environment, together with a clean and modern specification language in python style."
+This is a Snakemake pipeline for drop-seq assays, heavily based on [Hoohm/dropSeqPipe](https://github.com/Hoohm/dropSeqPipe).

-The idea is to create a workflow with of snakefiles, resolve dependencies with `conda`, `pip`, tarballs, and if there is no other option, `docker`.
+It is meant for personal learning rather than analysis.

 ## 2. First steps